Please note this information is relevant as of 9.5.2022

 Antenatal and postnatal wards

-Women can have two adults visiting at one time between 8am and 8pm.
+Women and birthing people can have two adults visiting at one time between 8am and 8pm.
 These two people don't have to be the birth partners, and can swap.
-Overnight, between 8pm and 8am, one person can stay with the woman - we would prefer this person not to swap throughout the night.
+Overnight, between 8pm and 8am, one person can stay with the woman/birthing person - we would prefer this person not to swap throughout the night.
 No children can be on the antenatal and postnatal wards.

 Maternity Triage & MAU

-One adult can accompany women.
+One adult can accompany women and birthing people.
 We continue to encourage people to make alternative childcare arrangements and not to bring their children with them.

-Two people can accompany women to outpatient appointments, such as booking, antenatal and scan appointments.
+Two people can accompany women and birthing people to outpatient appointments, such as booking, antenatal and scan appointments.
 We continue to encourage people to make alternative childcare arrangements and not to bring their children with them, but children can accompany in special circumstances.

 You can also find information on vaccination guidance here: RCOG Covid Vaccination Information & Decision Aid - July 2021.pdf [pdf] 624KB